viscropst/corntron/README.md

 # The content structure of the each element is same as the `exec` element of corn config file.
 [[config_exec]]
 ```
 The corn config file is a corntron environment config file that is used to running a program or command.
+[Here](https://cnb.cool/viscropst/corntron_env_registry/-/tree/main/corns) is the example.
 ```toml
 # This is a corn config file.